saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 Another thing to note here is that BGP would normally not advertise the connected routes.
 But since we have <b>vrf-target</b> and <b>vrf-table-label</b> configured under the instance stanza, the PE will be advertising the connected route.

-In the Cisco IOSXR, we configured the import and export for the route-target under the address family in the VRF.
+In the Cisco IOS XR, we configured the import and export for the route-target under the address family in the VRF.
 Instead of specifying a route-target like this, it would have also been possible to configure a route-policy.
 This is something worth considering if you are creating a more complex VPN topology, a hub-and-spoke VPN for instance.

 Verification: